 Paul Smith, a homeless man of Old East Dallas, along with many others, is dreading the oncoming winter.
-Paul said he has trouble finding shelters in East Dallas.
+Smith said he has trouble finding shelters in East Dallas.
 According to the Metro Dallas Homeless Alliance in 2014, there were over 3,000 homeless people in the Dallas area.
 Many of the homeless I spoke with, like Paul, are concerned about inadequate shelters in their area.
 When I asked him why he does not go to the many shelters available in South Dallas, he responded,

 I don’t like going to South Dallas shelters.
 They are full of thieves, drugs, and I feel every time I’m down there my life is at risk.”Paul Smith – An East Dallas Homeless Man

 After telling me that, he pointed across the street to a large empty two-story brick building.
 He asked why that building could not be turned into a homeless shelter since no one is using it.

 His sentiment resonates with many of the homeless men and women in Old East Dallas.
-There are abandoned buildings all over Old East Dallas that could be turned into shelters that provide a safer environment than South Dallas.
+There are abandoned buildings all over Old East Dallas that could be turned into shelters.
+Shelters that could provide a safer environment than South Dallas.
 Instead of letting the buildings sit and decay.
 They can be renovated and used to provide much-needed help in the Old East Dallas community.

 Unfortunately, it is very challenging to find a person who is willing to do that.
 It cost quite a bit of money to renovate a large building.
 Especially to make sure it is safe for living, no matter who the tenants are.
-An option is for the City of Dallas to team up with local developers to come up with a plan that provides some financial incentives for those who use their properties to provide for those in need.
-Before they can do that though, it has gone through many hoops of approvals that could take months, even years, and that is if there is any money left over after all the potholes are filled, bridges are built, and salaries are paid.
+An option is for the City of Dallas to team up with local developers.
+They can create a plan that gives financial incentives to those who use their properties to provide for those in need.
+Before that can happen, it has to go through many hoops of approvals that could take months, even years.